 Follow the steps for replacing a file outlined on Adding Document Files.

 Or, go to the Manage Content screen and go to the Files tab.
 Find the file in question and click the "edit/replace" link.
 From there, use the "Replace File" option to upload a new file.
 This will completely replace the original.

-Write to firstname.lastname@example.org and request a training session.
-Be sure the provide the person's UW NetID and explain what role they will have in editing the website.
+Write to email@example.com and request a training session.
+Provide the person's UW NetID and explain what role they will have in editing the website.
 Will they need access to everything?
 Will they only be responsible for news and events, or for course information?
 This will help our staff set up the correct editing roles and training documents.

 6. A media outlet (Seattle Times, Washington Post, UW Today, A&S Perspectives) has written an article about one of our faculty or students.
 Can I add it to the website?

 Yes, but you shouldn't copy and paste the entire article.
 That will create duplicate content, which lowers your ranking in search results, and could violate copyright ownership.
 It's also not good to post an article where the entire contents consist only of a link.
 Instead, write a few sentences summarizing the article and end with a link to the original story.
 Or, copy the first few sentences (enclose them in quotation marks) and end with a link "Read more at [link to the story]."
 You might want to vary your article's title too.
 Instead of copying the original headline, say something like, "Professor Husky's research on medieval knights featured in the Seattle Times".

 If you request us to enable the College News Importer on your site, these kinds of articles will be added automatically with the College's marketing team adds them to the main College site.

 7. We want to set up appointment calendars for our advising staff.
 Is that something we can do on the website?

 Department Web Framework sites do not include calendars for personal scheduling.
 Your department may want to use a service like CalendarSpots or Acuity Scheduling.
 We can then link to those calendars from the website.